tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://vitals.lifehacker.com/what-to-expect-when-you-start-working-out-again-after-a-1751582922](http://vitals.lifehacker.com/what-to-expect-when-you-start-working-out-again-after-a-1751582922)

-- Strength doesnt decline as quickly.
-After a month, youll still have most of your strength and your power (thats your strength in quick movements, like your ability to do squat jumps)
+- Strength doesn’t decline as quickly.
+After a month, you’ll still have most of your strength and your “power” (that’s your strength in quick movements, like your ability to do squat jumps)

 ___